 What is general liability insurance for businesses?
-It’s a question that many entrepreneurs find themselves asking when starting their own ventures.
+It’s a question that many entrepreneurs find themselves asking when starting their ventures.
 Well, let me break it down for you in a way that’s easy to understand.
 General liability insurance is like a safety net for your business, protecting you from potential financial losses due to accidents, injuries, or property damage that may occur on your premises or as a result of your business operations.
 It’s like having a trusty sidekick that’s got your back when things go awry.

 What is General Liability Insurance for Businesses?